Great Ryburgh

-Great Ryburgh is a village and former civil parish, now in the parish of Ryburgh, in the English county of Norfolk.
+Great Ryburgh is a village and former civil parish, now in the parish of Ryburgh, in the North Norfolk district, in the English county of Norfolk.

 Great Ryburgh is located 2.9 mi south-east of Fakenham and 21 mi north-west of Norwich.

 History

 Great Ryburgh's name is of Anglo-Saxon origin and derives from the Old English for the larger rye fortification.

 An Anglo-Saxon cemetery was discovered in 2016 by a Museum of London Archaeology excavation that was largely funded by Historic England.
 The waterlogged conditions of the site led to the remarkable preservation of burials including 6 plank-lined graves and 81 hollowed tree-trunk coffins dating from the 7th-9th century AD.
 The evidence is this may have been a community of early Christians, including a timber structure thought to be a church or chapel.

 In the Domesday Book, Great Ryburgh is listed as a settlement of 25 households in the hundred of Brothercross.
 In 1086, the village was part of the East Anglian estates of William de Warenne and Peter de Valognes.

 There is evidence that there has been a watermill in Great Ryburgh since 1579 which closed in 1923.
 In 2003, the mill was converted into an old people's home.

 In 1849, Ryburgh Railway Station opened on the line between Dereham and Wells-next-the-Sea.
 The station closed to passengers in 1964.

 A maltings has stood in Great Ryburgh since 1870.
 The site was bombed twice during the Second World War.

 In 1961 the parish had a population of 484.
 On 1 April 1987 the parish was abolished and merged with Little Ryburgh to form "Ryburgh".

 In the mid-1990s, there were reports of a sighting of an unidentified flying object in the parish.